 You may have heard that how and when a man loses his hair is due to an inherited trait from his mom’s side.
-However, a study, published in PLoS Genetics, of over 55,000 men has proved this to be a myth.
-Researchers found 287 independent genetic signals that were linked to male-patterned hair loss and while 40 were only found on the X chromosome, meaning they were inherited on the maternal side, the rest were scattered throughout DNA inherited from both patterns.
+However, a study published in PLoS Genetics, which analyzed more than 55,000 men, has proved this to be a myth.
+Researchers found 287 independent genetic signals that were linked to male-pattern hair loss, and while 40 were only found on the X chromosome, meaning they were inherited on the maternal side, the rest were scattered throughout DNA inherited from both patterns.
 Interestingly, some genes associated with hair loss also seem to be associated with an increased risk for heart disease in men.
 While some traits are inherited, others are learned.
 Make sure you’re aware of these bad parenting traits you might have—without even knowing it.

 - The Ohio State University College of Medicine: “Dawn Allain, MS, LGC”

 - Nature Communications: “LincRNA H19 protects from dietary obesity by constraining expression of monoallelic genes in brown fat”

 - JAMA Network: “Attention-Deficit/Hyperactivity Disorder Symptoms in Offspring of Mothers With Impaired Serotonin Production”

 - The New England Journal of Medicine: “Central Precocious Puberty Caused by Mutations in the Imprinted Gene MKRN3”